Metricstream Logo

 • Strategic Risks

 Strategic risks affect an organization's long-term goals and objectives.
-They can stem from poor strategic planning, changes in market dynamics, competitive pressures, and shifts in customer preferences.
+They can stem from poor financial planning, changes in market dynamics, competitive pressures, and shifts in customer preferences.
 To manage strategic risks, organizations need to conduct thorough market research, engage in strategic foresight, and maintain flexibility in their strategic planning.
 Regularly revisiting and updating the strategic plan based on current data and trends can help mitigate these risks effectively.

 • Compliance Risks